 I get goose bumps when I get to think of how much my life starts to resemble an American chick sitcom.
 I few days ago I practically fell in love with a guy who was sitting next to me on the plane.
-I was just comfortably sinking into my fluffy, pink fantasies of us telling the story of how we met to our grandchildren, when out of the blue he just sighed and said something along the lines of: ”Blah-blah-blah… my wife and kids…”.
-I wished I had a shovel – to either hit him or dig a deep hole and run away to the other side of the Earth.
+I was just comfortably sinking into my pink fantasies of us telling the story of how we met to our grandchildren, when out of the blue he blurted: ”Blah-blah… my wife and kids…”.
+I wished I had a shovel – to either hit him or dig a deep hole to the other side of the Earth.
 My reply?

 “So, you’re saying your kids aren’t here.
 Are you looking for new ones?”

-Unfortunately, I am a random person with good manners, so I actually just nodded and smiled.
+Unfortunately, I am a random person with basic manners, so I actually just nodded and smiled.

 The day after, I went out for a walk.
 Perfect late-summer’s afternoon – beautiful bright colours, warm air, the sweet, swampy smell of the river Thames, lazily running at my side in its muddy bed – London at its best.
 On top of that – handsome men all over the place (most probably not, but that is kind of like the running-late-period-syndrome, when all you see is pregnant women).
 I was joyfully jumping from stone to stone (why would I do that?!) and doing my best to acknowledge, if not enjoy, the present moment.
 All in all – the closest one can get to perfection on a Sunday afternoon in mid-August London.